 If employees do not enroll for all available coverage within thirty (30) days after first becoming eligible, or within thirty (30) days after a family status change event, as described above, they may obtain coverage by providing Securian Financial satisfactory evidence of insurability.
-Application for the evidence of insurability must be submitted through My Insurance Benefits prior to the employee's seventieth (70th) birthday for Basic and Supplemental Plans of insurance.
+Securian Financial must receive the Evidence of Insurability Application (ET-2305) prior to the employee's seventieth (70th) birthday for the Basic and Supplemental Plans of insurance.
+However, Securian Financial can receive the Evidence of Insurability Application